-Interest-Bearing Borrowings
+Interest-Bearing Borrowings 7

-Interest-bearing borrowings constitute bank loans from various local financial institutions which accrue interest at an average rate of 8.91% per
+Interest-bearing borrowings constitute bank loans from various local financial institutions which accrue interest at an average rate of 8.91% per annum at the end of the period.

 These facilities expire at different dates and will be reviewed and renewed when they mature.